PlanetHazel/ARCTIC_S8038_Controller/README.md

 # ARCTIC_S8038_Controller
-Controller for a max of 4 ARCTIC S8038 Fans for use with any Arduino Board / ATmega uC
+Controller for a max of 4 ARCTIC S8038 Fans for use with any Arduino Board / ATmega uC and a connected I2C LCD

 # To Do
-Fun fact: This only works like half of it
+Fun fact: This is not done
 ----------------------------------------------------------------------------
 	V0.5